frc5687/2021-tutorial/README.md

 Because the [FRC Driver Station](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-software.html#frc-driver-station-powered-by-ni-labview-windows-only) runs only on Windows, in the past most programming has been done in Windows as well.
 You are free to use MacOS or Linux to code, but if you do you won't have access to the full suite of tools FRC provides.

-This year we are switching our recommended [integrated development environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment) from [IntelliJ IDEA](https://www.jetbrains.com/idea/) to [Virtual Studio Code (VSCode)](https://code.visualstudio.com/).
+This year we are switching our recommended [integrated development environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment) from [IntelliJ IDEA](https://www.jetbrains.com/idea/) to [Visual Studio Code (VSCode)](https://code.visualstudio.com/).
 You are welcome to use IntelliJ (or Eclipse, emacs or vim) if you'd prefer, but this tutorial assumes you're coding in VSCode.
 If you don't already have a preference for your programming environment, start with VSCode.

 ### Software to download
 * [Slack](https://slack.com/downloads) - You might want both a desktop and a mobile version of slack since we use this for team communication